 Hexagon turned the challenge into an opportunity to revise and transform its content publishing.
 By choosing Fluid Topics and moving to dynamic content delivery, Hexagon not only achieved its delivery targets but also realized significant advances in documentation quality and strongly improved customer engagement through a better content experience.

-We sat down with Lonnye Yancey-Smith, Executive Manager at Hexagon’s PPM Division and one of the driving forces behind the documentation transformation the company successfully went through.
+We sat down with Lonnye Yancey-Smith, Executive Manager at Hexagon’s Asset Lifecycle Intelligence Division and one of the driving forces behind the documentation transformation the company successfully went through.

 The Transition to SaaS and its Documentation Challenge